FWM#: 377 (Supersedes 561 FW 12, 03/28/96, FWM246)

 F. Medial Surveillance.
 Medical surveillance of employees exposed to radon gas and radon progeny in buildings is not normally recommended.
 Direct specific questions concerning the appropriateness, content, and frequency of any indicated medical surveillance as it relates to radon to the Division of Safety, Health, and Aviation.

 For information on the specific content of this chapter, contact the Division of Engineering.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.